fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-3-9.md

 Unused '@ts-expect-error' directive.
 ```

-We’d like to extend a big thanks to [Josh Goldberg](https://github.com/JoshuaKGoldberg), the contributor who implemented this feature.
+We’d like to extend a big thanks to [Josh Goldberg ↗](https://github.com/JoshuaKGoldberg), the contributor who implemented this feature.
-For more information, you can take a look at [the `ts-expect-error` pull request](https://github.com/microsoft/TypeScript/pull/36014).
+For more information, you can take a look at [the `ts-expect-error` pull request ↗](https://github.com/microsoft/TypeScript/pull/36014).

 ### `ts-ignore` or `ts-expect-error`? {#ts-ignore-or-ts-expect-error}